owfdataboy/cdc-debezium-pipeline/README.md

-# Spark do CDC with Postgres and ingest to BigQuery
+# Debezium do Change Data Capture with Postgres Source to Google Cloud Storage Sink

 ## Document pipeline